MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 - [Google Gemini](https://gemini.google.com/)
 - [Mistral Le Chat](https://chat.mistral.ai/)

 LLM providers like OpenAI, Anthropic, xAI or Mistral try to distinguish their services by integrating unique features and capabilities.
-For example, Anthropic Claude 3.5 Sonnet is particularly good at generating code and Grok 3 is especially capable of problem-solving and real-time data analysis (data from X that is).
+For example, Anthropic Claude 3.5 Sonnet is particularly good at generating code and Grok 3 is especially capable of problem-solving and real-time data analysis (data from 𝕏/Twitter that is).
 The interaction with these LLMs is made to be very similar to ChatGPT, with a chat-based interface that allows users to chronologically ask questions and receive answers in natural language.

 > [!NOTE]
 > You can get a very good picture of the current LLM landscape by visiting the [Chatbot Arena](https://lmarena.ai/) or [Scale AI's SEAL Leaderboards](https://scale.com/leaderboard).
 They list the up-to-date rankings of LLMs based on their performance on various different benchmarks.

-ChatGPT found the largest adoption by customers and developers, and it presents itself as the most feature-rich LLM ecospace.
-It's a good idea to start going into detail on how to use ChatGPT and how to get the most out of it.
+ChatGPT found the largest adoption by customers and developers, and it presents itself as the most feature-rich LLM ecosystem.
+It is a good idea to start going into detail on how to use ChatGPT and how to get the most out of it.

 ## Interacting with ChatGPT

-Generally speaking, interacting with an LLM like ChatGPT consists of providing some text input to the model and receiving a text output in return.
-The input can be a question, a prompt, or a command, and the output is the model's response to the input.
+Very generally speaking, interacting with an LLM like ChatGPT consists of providing some input and receiving an output in return.
+The input can be a question, or an instructive prompt, and the output is the model's response to that, with the instilled knowledge and the task-specific behavior it learned during the *pretraining* and the *posttraining* phases.

 <center>
     <img src="./img/ChatGPT_Haiku_Prompt.png" style="width: 550px; height: auto;" />
 </center>

-ChatGPT is very much tuned to write good text.
+ChatGPT is tuned to write good text.
 You will get a good first feel for the capabilities by trying out different prompts for e.g. haikus, stories, or emails.
 The model will respond with a proposal text that is coherent, grammatically correct, and on many occasions even interesting.

 <center>
     <img src="./img/ChatGPT_Haiku_Response.png" style="width: 550px; height: auto;" />
 </center>

 You can see that OpenAI really leaned into the chat-based interface with ChatGPT.
-The model is designed to be conversational and to provide responses that are engaging and helpful, like a response from a human.
-This is a big part of the reason why ChatGPT became so successful.
+The model is designed to be conversational and to provide responses that are engaging and helpful, like a responses from a human.
+This is a big part of why ChatGPT became so successful.

 As you can imagine, there's quite *a lot* going on under the hood when you interact with ChatGPT.
-The model has to process your input, generate a response, and then provide that response to you in a way that is fast, referencing your input, accurate and engaging.
+The model has to process your input, generate a response, and then provide that response to you in a way that is fast, referencing your input correctly, while being accurate and engaging.
 This is a very complex process that involves a lot of different components, including the model itself, the inference engine, the response generation, and the response delivery.
-We talked about this in more detail in the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), where we also covered what's called "tokenization".
+We talked about this in a little more detail already in the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), where we also covered what's called the initial step that treats text to be input into such a model: "tokenization".

-When you provide a prompt for ChatGPT to respond to, a so-called tokenizer first chops the text prompt into a sequence of numeric tokens, each uniquely representing a particular chunk of your text.
+When you provide a prompt for ChatGPT to respond to, a *tokenizer* first chops the text prompt into a sequence of numeric tokens, each uniquely representing a particular chunk of your text.
+Your text, i.e. your provided sequence of words/letters/sentences, is transformed into a sequence of tokens, which each by their contents have been assigned unique integer ID.

 <center>
     <img src="./img/Haiku_Prompt_Tokenization.png" style="width: 600px; height: auto;" />
 </center>

-Only this sequence of tokens is fed into the LLM, which in turn proceeds to use that token sequence as basis for mathematical operations, based on which it generates a response autoregressively, one token at a time.
-The response is then transformed and returned as text:
+Only this string of tokens, this token sequence, is fed into the LLM, which in turn proceeds to use that sequence as basis for mathematical operations, based on which it generates a response autoregressively, one token (probability distribution) at a time.
+This extension to the token input made by the model, i.e. its response, is then transformed back from the token space to the textual space and returned as readable text:

 <center>
     <img src="./img/Haiku_Response_Tokenization.png" style="width: 600px; height: auto;" />
 </center>

-But this is not all that is going on here.
-ChatGPT is known to be able to refer back to previous parts of the conversation, to provide context-aware responses.
-This is where role-distinguishing tokens come into play.<br>
+**Truth be told, this explanation is not fully capturing that is actually going on.** ChatGPT is known to be able to refer back to previous parts of the conversation, to provide context-aware responses with that context not only being some few immediate sentences.
+This is where **role-distinguishing special tokens** come into play.<br>
 Above, we gave ChatGPT the initial task of writing a haiku, to which it responded accordingly.
-We didn't actually send just the bare prompt.
+From the system's view though, we didn't just send the bare prompt.
 Our prompt automatically got wrapped in special, additional tokens, denoting the beginning and the end of our user input, and the expected beginning of the model's response.
-We actually sent this to get tokenized:
+We actually sent this textual structure off for tokenization:

 ```
 <|im_start|>user<|im_sep|>Write a haiku about what it's like to be a Large Language Model.<|im_end|>
 <|im_start|>assistant<|im_sep|>
 ```

-When we now provide a second prompt, the prior interaction will be prepended to the new prompt.
-Therefore, for a second, follow-up prompt to write a haiku about the future of AI, we would actually send this to ChatGPT:
+When we now go on to provide a follow-up prompt, the prior interaction will *not be disregarded*, but it will be prepended to this new prompt.<br>
+Therefore, for a second prompt to write a haiku about the future of AI, we would actually send this to ChatGPT:

 ```
 <|im_start|>user<|im_sep|>Write a haiku about what it's like to be a Large Language Model.<|im_end|>